justkrismanohar/medullan/README.md

 ## Limitations
 The following limitations are due mainly to lack to time on my part
 * Only MockDB (in memory) is implemented.
 However the library was build against the [QueryLayer](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/queries/QueryLayer.java) interface.
 So support for any database rolled out easily
 * Logging.
-Logs input and output of high level calls and some essentail depper API calls.
-Add more logging the core logic
+Logs input and output of high level calls and some essentail depper API calls to console.
+Need to more logging the core logic and write to logs to database or file (something persistent).
 * Nulls, exceptions and Null Objects.
 Impelmented null objects at the factory level.
 Need to complete for the rest of code base.

 ### Prerequisites